O'Brien (Nineteen Eighty-Four): Overview

 O'Brien is next seen after Winston is arrested by the Thought Police.
 He reveals himself as he enters the cell by responding to Winston's exclamation, "They've got you too!", by commenting, "They got me a long time ago."
-This may imply that O’Brien used to rebel against the party until he was indoctrinated.
+This may imply that O’Brien used to rebel against the party until he was forcibly indoctrinated.

-O'Brien is estimated privately by Winston as being 48–50 years old (O'Brien notices and guesses that Winston is contemplating this despite him not speaking of it).
+O'Brien is estimated privately by Winston as being around 50 years old (O'Brien notices and guesses that Winston is contemplating this despite him not speaking of it).
 This would mean that he was born about 1934 to 1936, that he was a young man at the time of the Revolution which brought the Party to power, and that unlike Winston he clearly remembers the world as it was before - though he does not share these reminiscences with his prisoner (except for demonstrating that he knows the full text of "Oranges and Lemons").

 Over several weeks or months, O'Brien tortures Winston to cure him of his "insanity", in particular his "false" notion that there exists a past and an external, self-evident reality independent of the Party; O'Brien explains that reality only exists within the human mind, and since the Party controls everyone's mind, it therefore controls reality.

 He is entirely honest about the brutal cynicism of the Party; the Party does not seek power to benefit themselves or their subjects, but simply to revel in that power: "Always, Winston, at every moment, there will be the thrill of victory, the sensation of trampling on an enemy who is helpless.
 If you want a picture of the future, imagine a boot stamping on a human face—forever."

 Even in the torture scenes, there is a strange intimacy that persists between Winston and O'Brien.
 O'Brien even states that Winston's mind appeals to him, and that it resembles his own mind, except that Winston happens to be "insane".
 Eventually, in Room 101, O'Brien tortures Winston into submission so that he embraces the philosophy of the Party.